broadinstitute/palantir-workflows/GlimpseImputationPipeline/README.md

 ### Output
 - **File imputed_vcf**: Merged VCF with recalculated AF and INFO annotations.
 - **File imputed_vcf_index**: Index to `imputed_vcf`.

+## Glimpse2ImputationInBatches

+This workflow splits the provided CRAMs into batches, performs imputation using [Glimpse2Imputation](#Glimpse2Imputation), and merges the batches back together using [Glimpse2MergeBatches](#Glimpse2MergeBatches).
+In addition to the inputs to imputation, this workflow takes an **Int batch_size**.
+This workflow can only operate on CRAM inputs, it does not support VCF inputs to imputation.

 ## Appendix
 ### Glimpse2MergeBatches AF and INFO score recalculation